bufbuild-ru/docs/docs/reference/cli/buf/format/index.md

 ...
 ```

-Write the result to a specified output file or directory with -o e.g.Write the formatted file to another file:
+Write the result to a specified output file or directory with -o e.g.

+Write the formatted file to another file:

 ```console
 $ buf format simple/simple.proto -o simple/simple.formatted.proto